-Any course which counts for licensure or endorsement purposes must have a grade of "C" or better per ISBE rules.
-The School of Education normally does not accept "D" in any course, but the student has the right to appeal to the Admissions and Retention Committee for the acceptance of a "D" grade.
+Per Illinois State Board of Education (ISBE) guidelines, students must earn a grade of "C" or better on any course which leads to licensure or endorsement.
+The School of Education normally does not accept "D" in any course, but the student has the right to appeal to the Admissions and Retention Committee for the acceptance of a "D" grade (not in courses that lead to licensure).

 Since the University takes seriously its responsibilities to prepare outstanding teachers for America's schools, it reserves the right to remove from the Teacher Education Program any student it judges lacking in training, knowledge, character, personality, disposition, or stability to teach young people.
-The SOE reserves the right to dismiss students from a program based solely upon disposition concerns.
+The SOE reserves the right to dismiss students from a program based solely upon disposition concerns